riccardomusmeci/annolit/README.md

     <img src="static/annotate.jpg" width="400px"></img>
 </p>

-Every time you assing a label, an annotation.csv file is uploaded in the *projects/project_name* folder.
-Once you are done, this file represents the annotation file.
+Every time you assing a label, an annotation.csv file is uploaded in the *projects/project_name* folder, which is the final annotation file.

 The annotations csv file will look like the following one:
 <p align="center">